gregwhitaker/ignition/iam/README.md

 * Readonly Group and Role

 ##setup-account-alias
 Adds an account alias to the AWS account.
-This allows you to refer to the account by a friendly name and not the account number.
+This allows you to refer to the account by a friendly name instead of the account number.

     $ ./setup-account-alias.sh <alias>